By: Ben Richardson Last updated: August 5th, 2022

 ~ Jacqueline is an AASECT Certified Sex Therapist, Licensed Marriage Family Therapist, and Professional Life Coach.
 She works with men, women, and couples.

-Assertive communication is practicing sharing your thoughts and feelings while still being compassionate with whom you are sharing.
+Assertive communication is practising sharing your thoughts and feelings while still being compassionate with whom you are sharing.
 Many times what occurs is that we wait until we are heated to muster up the courage to say something.
 What is guaranteed then is everyone is defensive and no one is really listening.

 The first step in asserting yourself is to come from a place of relaxation versus tension as tension indicates your body that something is wrong and ready for flight, freeze, or fight.
 By first noticing the tension in your body and then relaxing it by breathing and moving your body.
 Take a walk, push-ups, or simply shake your bootie.